RustMagazine/rustmagazine/content/issue-2/applicative-parsing.md

 # Parsing command line options

 The main goal for this tutorial is to implement a basic library to parse command line options.
-If you used `cargo` you probably familiar with expressions like this:
+If you used `cargo` you are probably familiar with expressions like this:

 ```console
 $ cargo build --bin hello      # build a binary "hello"